varletjs/varlet/packages/varlet-ui/src/rate/docs/en-US.md

 </template>
 ```

-### Customize Score Icon Style
+### Customize Rating Icon Style

-Set the icon style when selected and unselected through the `icon` and `empty-icon` properties.
+Set the selected and unselected icons through the `icon` and `empty-icon` properties.
 Set the selected and unselected colors through the `color` and `empty-color` properties.

 ```html